(Please note we are currently reviewing this statement with all stakeholders).

 - Provide a quality environment that is stimulating, one which enables children to become independent learners and thereby helping them to become able and confident members of society.

 - Encourage parents, Governors and the community in the development and work of the school.

 - Develop quality in all that we pursue and accomplish with the children.

 - Work in partnership with the Pre-school/Wraparound Care in order to develop and provide aspects of the extended school core provision.

 We have a School Development Plan that outlines current developments, priorities, costings and timescales.

-Our School Effectiveness Adviser is Mr Stuart Edmonds.
-Mr Edmonds is employed by the LAAT and has worked extensively in education.
-Mr Edmonds has been a teacher, deputy, headteacher, executive headteacher, consultant and is currently an Ofsted inspector.
+Our School Effectiveness Adviser is Mrs June Richardson.
+Mrs Richardson is employed by the LAAT and has worked extensively in education.
+Mrs Richardson has been a teacher, deputy, headteacher, executive headteacher and consultant.